KALRO-ICT/kensis/documentation/postgres/install.md

 Read more at <https://www.postgresql.org/docs/current/admin.html>

+## graphile-migrate

+The iso28258 database template provided by ISRIC is best maintained with a tool called [graphile-migrate](https://github.com/graphile/migrate).
+The tool can best be installed on a local machine and connect to the database to populate the database.
+Read more about the setup at <https://github.com/ISRICWorldSoil/iso-28258>

 ## pgadmin

 [pgadmin](https://www.pgadmin.org/) is a webbased tool to interact with the database, you can install it locally, on the server or access it via docker: